 Metro currently has a fleet of approximately 1,500 buses, each with a fifteen-year useful life.
-As of September 30th, 2011, 28 of the 100 FY2012 replacement buses have been received.
-Full delivery of the 100 replacement buses is scheduled to be completed by December 2011, while the delivery of the 51 thirty (30) foot BRT buses (26 clean diesel and 25 hybrid/electric) will commence in March 2012, and be completed by May 2012.
+As of the end of September, 28 of the 100 FY2012 replacement buses have been received.
+Full delivery of the 100 replacement buses is scheduled to be completed by December 2011, while the delivery of the 51 thirty (30) foot BRT buses (26 clean diesel and 25 hybrid/electric) will commence in March and be completed by May 2012.